Hidden structure in the spectra of strongly correlated electrons in 1d: Structure of electronic excitations in 1d

+We now turn to the upper-left quadrant of Fig.~\ref{diag} (lower-right quadrant is related by the Shiba transformation).
+Here a gapless branch switches between sectors, and so a change in the ground state is guaranteed.

-It remains to consider the upper-left and lower-right quadrants of Fig.~\ref{diag}.
-In these a gap closing transition is guaranteed, as it is the gapless excitation that switches between the spin and charge sectors.
-Let us trace around the boundary of the upper-left quadrant, this time proceeding anti-clockwise.
-On decreasing $g<0$ from the $U\to\infty$ limit of the repulsive Hubbard model the Hamiltonian immediately becomes that of the $J=2\tanh |g|$ ferromagnetic XXX spin chain, whose excitations are quadratically dispersing spin $\pm1$ magnons and their bound states.
-Decreasing $U$ along the $g=-\infty$ line brings back the two additional branches, which are again charged under $V^H$.
+We proceed by tracing the boundary of the upper-left quadrant, this time proceeding in an anti-clockwise direction.
+Upon taking the $u\to\infty$ limit of the Hubbard model, one obtains the $|J|=\tfrac{4 |\k|}{1+\k^2}$ ferromagnetic Heisenberg spin chain for $\k<0$.
+Here the excitations are quadratically dispersing spin $\pm1$ magnons and their bound states.
+Decreasing $u$ along the $\k=-1$ line brings back the two additional branches, which are again charged under $\Oth$.
 Both however have non-dispersive flat bands.
-One is an electronic excitation, allowed as the degenerate ground state breaks spin-charge separation, and the other carries spin 1.
-When $U$ becomes $4$, these flat bands touch the ground state, and induce a sudden change in the nature of excitations\footnote{This highly singular point also corresponds to a limit of the Hubbard-Shastry A-model, which for finite interaction parameter describes itinerant ferromagnetism in 1d \cite{HS1,HS2}.}.
-As $U$ is further lowered the ground state becomes ferrimagnetic\footnote{As we restrict attention to the zero magnetisation sector, the ground state is at the centre of a degenerate multiplet, the size of which decreases along this interval.}, down as far as $U=4-4\log 2\approx 1.23$, and on reaching here the excitations become again spinons and holons, with the extra branch reappearing in the charge sector.
-Beyond this point the spinons acquire a gap and the holons linearly disperse, and this behaviour continues along the $g<0$ line of the B-model.
-This analysis demonstrates the manner in which the ground state becomes degenerate here, as must happen to be compatible with the two general facts on the nature of the low-energy excitations mentioned above.
+One is an electronic excitation, which is allowed here as the degenerate ground state breaks spin-charge separation, and the other carries spin 1.
+When $u$ becomes $4$, these flat bands touch the ground state, and induce a sudden change in the nature of excitations\footnote{This highly singular point also corresponds to a limit of the Hubbard-Shastry A-model, which for finite interaction parameter describes itinerant ferromagnetism in 1d \cite{HS1,HS2}.}.
+As $u$ is further lowered the ground state becomes ferrimagnetic\footnote{As we restrict attention to the zero magnetisation sector, the ground state is at the centre of a degenerate multiplet, the size of which decreases along this interval.}, down as far as $u=4-4\log 2\approx 1.23$, and upon reaching this value the excitations become again spinons and holons, with the anomalous branch reappearing in the charge sector.
+Decreasing $u$ further the spinons acquire a gap and the holons linearly disperse, and this behaviour continues along the $\k<0$ line of the B-model.